Stem Cells for Treating Prostate Cancer

 • Chemotherapy ( metastasized )

 For patients with slow-growing prostate cancers that are detected early, active surveillance is used to monitor the tumor for any significant (negative) signs.
 For others, prostate cancer surgeries are usually recommended.
-Some common laparoscopic or open surgeries include radical prostatectomy or salvage radical prostatectomy for recurrent cases and can be done by themselves or combined with other treatments such as radiation therapy (radiotherapy.)
+Some common laparoscopic or open surgeries include radical prostatectomy or salvage radical prostatectomy for recurrent cases and can be done by themselves or combined with other treatments such as radiation therapy (Radiotherapy.)

 Some common types of Radiotherapy include: